sagemath/sagewiki_to_gh-2022-10-10/days14/what.md

  1. What are some things that disturb you about the direction in which Macaulay2 is going?  (similar e.g. as above)

- 1. Should Macaulay2 be made a standard component of Sage this year?
-Why or why not?